matrix-org/matrix-authentication-service/docs/development/architecture.md

 Interactions with the database are done through [`sqlx`](https://github.com/launchbadge/sqlx), an async, pure-Rust SQL library with compile-time check of queries.
 It also handles schema migrations.

-### Web framework: `warp`

-[`warp`](https://docs.rs/warp/*/warp/) is an easy, macro-free web framework.
-Its composability makes a lot of sense when implementing OAuth 2.0 endpoints, because of the need to deal with a lot of different scenarios.

 ### Templates: `tera`